britzl/defold-png/README.md

 ## Usage

-#### png.decode_rgba(bytes)
+#### png.decode_rgba(bytes, premultiply_alpha)
 Decode a PNG into a [Defold buffer](https://www.defold.com/ref/buffer/) containing the raw RGBA pixel data of the PNG.
+If `premultiply_alpha` is true the alpha value of each pixel will be premultiplied into the RGB color values.
+This is needed when using the buffer to update a sprite texture or similar since the Defold engine uses premultiplied alpha internally.
 Once you have the buffer it's possible to get and manipulate the raw pixel data in Lua using `buffer.get_stream()` or set it as a texture on a sprite:

 ```
 	-- load a png from disk